Exocet: MM40 Block 3

-Besides the French, the Block 3 has been ordered by several other navies including that of Greece, the UAE, Chile, Peru, Qatar, Oman, Indonesia and Morocco.
+Besides the French, the Block 3 has been ordered by several other navies including those of Greece, the UAE, Chile, Peru, Qatar, Oman, Indonesia and Morocco.

 The chief competitors to the Exocet are the US-made Harpoon, the Turkish Atmaca, the Italian Otomat, Israel Gabriel-V, the Swedish RBS 15 and the Chinese Yingji series.

 MM40 Block 3c

 The “Block 3c” variant integrates a digital Radio Frequency (RF) seeker to the missile that has been developed by Thales.
-The Block 3c variant is described as more resistant to jamming systems and may be able to recognize surface vessels, based on the use of advanced wave forms.
+The Block 3c variant is described as more resistant to jamming systems and may be able to recognize surface vessels, based on the use of advanced waveforms.
 Block 3 missiles introduced a longer 200 kilometer range but retained the same RF seeker as Block 2.
 This technology remained non-digital.

-The Block 3c variant is to begin delivery to the French Navy in December 2022 with 55 new missiles ordered in addition to 45 “MM40 Block 3c kits” to update existing Block 3 missiles to the Block 3c configuration.
+The Block 3c variant was to begin delivery to the French Navy in December 2022, with 55 new missiles ordered in addition to 45 “MM40 Block 3c kits” to update existing Block 3 missiles to the Block 3c configuration.
 In September 2023, tests of the missile conducted by the frigate Alsace confirmed the variant as ready for operational service.

 On 15 April 2025, Greece signed a contract in Athens for the procurement of 16 Exocet MM40 Block 3c variant missiles.